parpalak/rose/README.md

 ```

 > [!NOTE]
-> Recommendations are supported on MySQL and PostgreSQL databases, but they are not implemented in SQLite due to limited SQL support.
+> Recommendations are supported on MySQL and PostgreSQL databases.
+They are not implemented in SQLite due to limited SQL support.